Tabasco: Pre-Columbian period

 The origin of the name Tabasco is not definitively known, with a number of theories debated among linguists.
 The name appears in the chronicles of Bernal Díaz del Castillo during the conquest era, who mentions a river named after local ruler Tabscoob.
-Other possible etymology is that it comes from a Mayan phrase meaning "our lord of the eight tigers".
-Another states that it is from Nahuatl with two possible derivations: one meaning "place that has a lord" and the other "place where the land is moist".
+One possible theory states that it is from Nahuatl with two possible derivations: one meaning "place that has a lord" and the other "place where the land is moist".
 The state seal is that which was granted in 1598 to the town of Villahermosa, then called San Juan Bautista by Philip II of Spain.
 This is one of the oldest coats of arms in the Americas.

 The Olmec civilization dominated much of what is now Tabasco 3,000 years ago, reaching a height around 800 BC.
 It was the oldest Mesoamerican culture, dominating what are now the states of Mexico, Guerrero, Oaxaca, Veracruz and Tabasco as well as parts of Central America, and is considered the founding culture for all of Mesoamerica.
 The main Olmec site in Tabasco is La Venta.
 The site covers an area of 5.3 km2 surrounded by swamps and marshes linked to the Tonalá River, 15 km from the Gulf of Mexico.
 Around 300 AD, the Mayans began to dominate part of the state.
 Mayan sites include Comalcalco, Pomoná, El Tortuguero and Jonuta (Prehispanic).
 The Mayans in Tabasco reached their peak between the 6th and 7th centuries.

 Colonial era

-In the early 16th century, the main ethnicities of Tabasco were the Mayas-Chontals, the Zoque people, and the Popolocas, living in small villages with the Mayan language dominating.
+In the early 16th century, the main ethnicities of Tabasco were the Mayas-Chontals, the Zoque people, and the Popolocas, living in small villages with the Chontales dominating.
 The first contact with the Spanish came in 1518 when an expedition headed by Captain Juan de Grijalva disembarked at the mouth of the river that now bears his name.
 Hernán Cortés came the following year and fought the natives here at the Battle of Centla.
 As conqueror, Cortés received twenty female slaves, one of whom was La Malinche.

 Despite the early conquest and the foundation of Santa María de la Victoria (today Frontera), the territory was not fully subjugated because of the climate, terrain and lack of minerals.
 The Franciscans arrived in the 16th century to evangelize, but they did not stay.
 For this reason, the indigenous people of this area were not generally converted to Catholicism, unlike other parts of New Spain.
 Tabasco was a landing and crossing point for the conquest of southern Mexico and Guatemala, referenced by Hernán Cortés in one of his letters to the Spanish Crown.
 It was noted by him and by Bernal Díaz del Castillo for its abundance of cacao.
-The first to have success was Francisco de Montejo (Jr.) in the 1540s who assumed command of the city as part of the province of the Yucatán, governed by his father.
-Montejo introduced the first cattle to Tabasco.